 Access – 4 minutes from the Redwoods to the carpark of the falls, very easy drive but car-park is small.

-These bad-ass falls aren’t too far away from Hopetoun falls or the redwood forest either, and are still a sight for sore eyes of camera sensors!
+These bad-ass falls aren’t too far away from Hopetoun falls or the redwood forest either, and are still make for an awesome spot to visit.

 Access: Access to these three locations is super easy as they are no more than 10 minutes apart from each other from Binns Rd, however access here can sometimes be closed due to logging in the area so read ahead to find out road closures etc